stackworx-dotnet/graphql-workshop/docs/3-understanding-dataLoader.md

    > Also, we are binding a new resolver to this field which also rewrites the result type.
    > The new field `sessions` now returns `[Session]`.

-1. Register the type with the schema builder in the `Startup.cs`:
+1. Register the type with the schema builder in the `Program.cs`:

     ```csharp
     builder.Services